 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Satisfactory on 5th October 2010
+- Previous Ofsted grade: Requires improvement on 11th June 2015

 - Ofsted report: View the Ofsted report